 - a.
 Grant: A legal instrument that, consistent with 31 U.S.C.
-6304, is used to enter into a relationship: - O The principal purpose of which is to transfer a thing of value to the recipient to carry out a public purpose of support or stimulation authorized by a law or the United States, rather than to acquire property or services for the Federal Government's direct benefit or use. - o Substantial involvement is not expected between the Federal Government and the recipient when carrying out the activity contemplated by the grant. - o No fee or profit is allowed. - o In accordance with 10 U.S.C. §4021(i), as amended, the following information submitted during the solicitation and award process of Cooperative Agreement for performance of basic, applied, or advanced research authorized by section 4001 are exempt from disclosure requirements of 5 U.S.C. §552, the Freedom of Information Act (FOIA), for a period of five years from the date the Department receives the information.
-Offeror's should mark the following documents with a legend asserting that they are submitted on a confidential basis: - o A proposal, proposal abstract, and supporting documents; - o A business plan submitted on a business proprietary basis; - o Technical information submitted on a controlled basis, as outlined in DoDI 5230.24, Distribution Statements on Technical Documents.
+6304, is used to enter into a relationship: - The principal purpose of which is to transfer a thing of value to the recipient to carry out a public purpose of support or stimulation authorized by a law or the United States, rather than to acquire property or services for the Federal Government's direct benefit or use. - Substantial involvement is not expected between the Federal Government and the recipient when carrying out the activity contemplated by the grant. - No fee or profit is allowed. - b.
+Cooperative Agreement: A legal instrument which, consistent with 31 U.S.C 6305, is used to enter into the same kind of relationship as a grant, except: - Substantial involvement is expected between the Federal Government and the recipient when carrying out the activity contemplated by the cooperative agreement.
+No fee or profit is allowed.
+(For information on the substantial involvement ONR expects to have in cooperative agreements, prospective applicants should contact the Technical Point of Contact identified in the research area of interest.) - The term does not include "cooperative R&D agreement (CRADA)" as defined at 15.U.S.C.
+3710a - No fee or profit is allowed. - In accordance with 10 U.S.C. §4021(i), as amended, the following information submitted during the solicitation and award process of Cooperative Agreement for performance of basic, applied, or advanced research authorized by section 4001 are exempt from disclosure requirements of 5 U.S.C. §552, the Freedom of Information Act (FOIA), for a period of five years from the date the Department receives the information.
+Offeror's should mark the following documents with a legend asserting that they are submitted on a confidential basis: - A proposal, proposal abstract, and supporting documents; - o A business plan submitted on a business proprietary basis; - o Technical information submitted on a controlled basis, as outlined in DoDI 5230.24, Distribution Statements on Technical Documents.

-5. Model Grants
+2. Model Grants